dywisor/roverlay/doc/rst/usage.rst

 * the SRC_URI
 * the package name, version

-Not all of these data are really existent, some are calculated. *SRC_URI*, for example, can often be calculated by combining the origin's "root" src uri with the package file.
+Not all of these are really existent, some are calculated. *SRC_URI*, for example, can often be calculated by combining the origin's "root" src uri with the package file.